xrrocha/nobocoder/README.md

 Don't worry about the seemingly cryptic syntax; as we advance in our presentation things will fall neatly into place.

-For now, note how compact the suggestion compilation looks thanks to Scala's functional collections!
+For now, note how compact the suggestion compilation logic looks thanks to Scala's functional ollections!

 ## Scala as a Scripting Language ##